aryan1519/Tensorflow/README.md

 It covers use of Tensorflow for creating Neural Networks for regression and classifications problems. and covers importants concepts and good practices to use while building a model.

+Datasets are note included but mentioned in the notebook and are easily available.

 Transfer Learning using Tensorflow is discussed in detail.

 There are notebooks on use of Tensorflow for data analysis problems,